sagarc03/designPattern/AbstractFactory.md

 * a family of related product objects is designed to be used together, and you need to enforce this constraint.
 * you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations.

+Structure Participants:

+* AbstractFactory – declares an interface for operations that create abstract product objects.
+* ConcreteFactory – implements the operations to create concrete product objects.
+* AbstractProduct – declares an interface for a type of product object.
+* ConcreteProduct – defines a product object to be created by the corresponding concrete factory. implements the AbstractProduct interface.
+* Client – uses only interfaces declared by AbstractFactory and AbstractProduct classes.

-An example of the factory method can be foun in the [here](./AbstractFactroyExample)
+An example of the factory method can be found in the [here](./AbstractFactroyExample)

+Case Studies:

+Coming Soon